The following are the most frequently asked questions about using Air Mail Listserv. For additional help, contact email@example.com.

 Once you have joined an NBAA Air Mail Listserv list, you will begin to receive messages posted by other group members.
 For discussion lists, you can reply to any of the posted email messages simply by clicking on the “reply” button in your email program.

-Note: Replies to the Business Aviation Jobs and Charter Availability announcement lists will not be sent to the list.
+Note: Replies to the Charter Availability announcement lists will not be sent to the list.
 Replies will be sent directly to the message sender.

 For the full list of email addresses that you are eligible to post messages to, visit your Air Mail Listserv Subscriptions page.